Denys-quality-assurance/PulseOfDigits/README.md

 Technologies:
 Javascript with p5.js library

 I am not a programmer.
-But I like to study.
+I just like to study.
 This project will just show that I figured out some simple things.